sjml/rust_ts_basic/README.md

-Trying to get to the bottom of how WASM (from Rust) and TypeScript interact.
-Also trying to do everything without extra toolkits or dependencies; just the raw language functionalities.
-But somethign is amiss...
+A little toy setup to get Rust (via WASM) and TypeScript talking across shared memory without needing any dependencies.

+(Important build magic for Rust is found in the [`config.toml`](./mod_shared_mem_rs/.cargo/config.toml) file.)